 Dr. Arta Bakshandeh will be speaking at the AIMed22 Annual Global Summit, January 18th-20th, 2022, at the Ritz-Carlton resort in Laguna Niguel, southern California.
 This summit promises to be the most enthralling yet, with Drs.
 Eric Topol and Daniel Kraft also among the keynote speakers.

-Full details and early bird tickets can be booked here
+Full details and tickets can be booked here